Shabani005/chaos.h/README.md

-# The STB-style chaotic non-standard stdlib extension for C
+# The STB-style chaotic non-standard stdlib extension for C.

 - Usage:
   ```bash